AgazW/MAMGED/README.md

 ## Data that can be anayzed

-The current version of this tool is able to handle microarray gene expression raw/processed data from three different platforms:
+The current version of the MAMGED is able to handle microarray gene expression raw/processed data from three different platforms:

 #### 1. Affymetrix
 * HC_G110 Affymetrix Human Cancer Array (GPL 74)